 5. Bir Mehaswala Wildlife Sanctuary

-Situated in the Gurdaspur district, Bir Mehaswala Wildlife Sanctuary spans around 1,228 hectares and this area is famous for its unique dry deciduous vegetation.
-It supports a wide variety of species, including jackals, wild pigs, hares and numerous birds.
+Located in the Gurdaspur district, Bir Mehaswala Wildlife Sanctuary spans approximately 1,228 hectares and is known for its unique dry deciduous vegetation.
+This sanctuary supports a wide range of wildlife, including jackals, wild pigs, hares, and numerous bird species.

 6. Bir Gurdialpura Wildlife Sanctuary

-Bir Gurdialpura Wildlife Sanctuary is spread across 620 hectares and consists of semi-dry tropical forests and grasslands.
-It’s home to blackbucks, blue bulls (nilgai), jungle cats and porcupines.
+Spread across 620 hectares, Bir Gurdialpura Wildlife Sanctuary is a remarkable example of ecological restoration.
+The sanctuary consists of semi-dry tropical forests and grasslands, providing a habitat for blackbucks, blue bulls (nilgai), jungle cats, and porcupines.

-What sets Bir Gurdialpura apart is its role in restoring degraded lands into viable wildlife habitats.
-The plantation of native species and careful management have led to a noticeable resurgence of flora and fauna.
-It’s quickly gaining recognition among the most rejuvenated wildlife sanctuaries in Punjab.
+What sets Bir Gurdialpura apart is its focus on restoring degraded lands into thriving wildlife habitats.
+Through the plantation of native species and careful management, the sanctuary has witnessed a resurgence of flora and fauna, making it a model for conservation efforts.

 7. Bir Bhadson Wildlife Sanctuary

-Bir Bhadson Wildlife Sanctuary is also located in Patiala district and it is yet another important protected area that supports a wide range of wildlife including peafowls, partridges, wild boars and foxes.
+Located in the Patiala district, Bir Bhadson Wildlife Sanctuary is a small yet significant protected area that supports a variety of wildlife, including peafowls, partridges, wild boars, and foxes.
 Its dry tropical forests and seasonal water bodies provide critical shelter for numerous bird and mammal species.

 31 Jungle Tours: Explore Punjab’s Wildlife with the Experts